JrBour/pp-front/README.md

-# front
+# Plevent

-> My world-class Nuxt.js project
+> Plevent is an application to plan events and invite your friends to it.

 ## Build Setup